mikey242/kudos-donations/readme.txt

 == Changelog ==

+= 4.2.12 =
+* Fix duplicate campaign button not working
+* Fix some notices not showing correctly in the admin
+* Update wordpress monorepo

 = 4.2.11 =
 * Improve block placeholder in block editor
 * Show admin notice when payment provider is in 'test' mode